-Our experienced and dedicated staff - led by Director of GHIN Handicapping & Services Scott Guild - is available to serve the needs of our Member Clubs.
+Our experienced and dedicated staff is available to serve the needs of our Member Clubs.
 Throughout the season, the staff holds regional seminars and conducts on-site visits for members upon request.
 They are also available to answer any questions via phone or email.
 If a Member Club has a question or problem... our staff will be there to assist you in a timely manner.

 Computer Purchase Discount Program

-The need for a powerful and dependable computer is a must for any Member Club trying to manage a membership and tournament program.
-As a service to our Member Clubs, the MGA has partnered with CDW - a leading provider of technology products and services for business, government and education - and has created a computer purchase discount program to serve your needs.
-As part of this program, the MGA provides computers (1 per club) and label writers.
+The need for a powerful and dependable computer is a must for any Member Club trying to manage a membership and tournament program on site at a facility.
+As a service to our green-grass Member Clubs, the MGA has partnered with CDW - a leading provider of technology products and services for business, government and education - and has created a computer purchase discount program to serve those specific needs.
+As part of this program, the MGA provides computers (1 per club) to all green-grass clubs.

 Economic Impact Study

 The MGA, through a collaboration with the Alliance of Massachusetts Golf Organizations (AMGO), have conducted three Economic Impact Studies on the golf industry here in the Bay State.
 The most recent study data (for the calendar year 2012) indicated that the golf industry in Massachusetts is robust, creating a total economic impact of $2.7 billion annually.
 The data from the study is invaluable to many different segments of our industry - click here to learn more.

 In addition to sponsoring 12 Championship events, the MGA serves as a clearinghouse for all golf events scheduled in the state of Massachusetts.
 To that end, the MGA publishes and distributes an Annual Championship Calendar which assists member clubs in scheduling and coordinating events of their own.
 This schedule includes all MGA, USGA, NEGA and major Regional events.